Applying - Experimental Psychology

 The department actively recruits students from cultural groups that have been under-represented in professional psychology.

-To apply to the Washington State University Department of Psychology, Experimental Graduate Program you must complete the following:
+To apply to the Washington State University Department of Psychology, Experimental Graduate Program you must complete the Washington State University Graduate School Application Process

 (a) your previous research and/or clinical experiences